danielbackes/rocketseat_course/lessons/github_repository_mobile/README.md

-# React JS Git Repository project
+# React Native Git Repository

 Project developed copying the instructor coding during the Rocketseat Bootcamp Course.

 ## What I learned in this project?

+- StackNavigator
+- Navigation's props
+- Function component
-- React Router
+- Class component
+- Basic Hooks like setState
-- Styled Components
+- Reactotron tool
-- ComponentDidMount and componentDidUpdate

 ## See the screenshots